Congress Playing Cards: Collector’s Guide

 |---|---|---|

-| Size | Poker size initially, shifted to bridge in early 1900s | Bridge size only |
+| Size | Poker size initially, later shifted strongly toward bridge | Bridge-size decks and sets |

-| Primary Use | Social play, poker, then bridge | Bridge, canasta, and display |
+| Primary use | Social play, poker, then bridge | Bridge, canasta, gifts, display, and collecting |

 Bridge by Radio and the Growth of Congress

-In the 1920s, bridge wasn’t just a card game—it was a mass‑market craze.
+In the 1920s, bridge wasn’t just a card game — it was a mass-market craze.
 To ride that wave, The United States Playing Card Company built and operated its own radio station, WSAI, broadcasting on 970 AM from near Cincinnati.
-One of the station’s signature ideas was “bridge by radio”: scheduled broadcasts where listeners could follow expert bridge play, learn bidding and play techniques, and compare their decisions with those of featured players.

-With a powerful transmitter and favorable nighttime conditions, WSAI’s signal and its network feeds carried bridge programming far beyond Ohio—reports from the era note reception across much of the United States and even as far as New Zealand when conditions were right.
-USPCC supported the broadcasts with printed schedules and mailed hand records, turning radio bridge into a national classroom and quietly promoting its bridge‑focused brands, including Congress, as the natural decks to use at home while you listened.
+With a powerful transmitter and favorable nighttime conditions, WSAI’s signal and its network feeds carried bridge programming far beyond Ohio.
+Reports from the era note reception across much of the United States and even as far as New Zealand when conditions were right.

 Why Congress Playing Cards Are Bridge Size